buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``hideStepIf``
     A step can be optionally hidden from the waterfall and build details web pages.
     To do this, set the step's ``hideStepIf`` to a boolean value, or to a function that takes two parameters -- the results and the :class:`BuildStep` -- and returns a boolean value.
-    Steps are always shown while they execute, however after the step as finished, this parameter is evaluated (if a function) and if the value is True, the step is hidden.
+    Steps are always shown while they execute, however after the step as finished, this parameter is evaluated (if a function) and if the value is ``True``, the step is hidden.
     For example, in order to hide the step if the step has been skipped::

         factory.addStep(Foo(..., hideStepIf=lambda results, s: results==SKIPPED))